ffelten/CrazyRL/README.md

 You can explore the [test files](crazy_rl/test) to gain examples of usage and make comparisons between the Numpy and JAX versions.

+### Env design
+The envs often try to minimize the distance towards the target of each drone.
+While we initially modelled this as the negative distance, it seems that PPO doesn't like having only negative reward signals.
+Thus, we opted for potential based rewards [2] instead.

+In some cases, an additional conflicting reward is also needed: maximizing the distance towards the other drones.
+Both rewards are then linearly combined using weights which pre-defined.
+To find the weights, we used a multi-objective technique consisting in exposing the rewards as vectors and let the learning algorithm try multiple weights (in the Jax version, it is trivially performed by `vmapping` the learning loop under a few weights).
+While this seems very simple, it is blazing fast because there is no coordination needed between threads.

 ## Citation
 If you use this code for your research, please cite this using: